Dreamcatcher (group)

-Dreamcatcher (드림캐쳐; formerly known as MINX; also stylized as Dream Catcher) is a South Korean girl group formed by Dreamcatcher Company.
+Dreamcatcher (formerly known as MINX; also stylized as Dream Catcher) is a South Korean girl group formed by Dreamcatcher Company.
 The group consists of seven members: JiU, SuA, Siyeon, Handong, Yoohyeon, Dami, and Gahyun (formerly known as Gahyeon).
 They made their official debut on January 13, 2017, with the single album Nightmare.

 Dreamcatcher originally debuted under the name MINX with a five-member line-up of JiU, SuA, Siyeon, Yoohyeon, and Dami.
 In November 2016, the group announced their re-debut in 2017 under the new name Dreamcatcher, with two new members Handong and Gahyun, as well as a darker concept with a non-mainstream music style, in order to stand out from other K-pop girl groups.

 Dreamcatcher has come to be known as "The Face of Rock in K-pop"; their music has been praised for its distinctive sound, combining elements of both rock and metal.
 The group has developed a stronger international popularity as compared to their domestic popularity, and a reputation for touring overseas often.